olaeid-code/MultiCloudDevOpsProject/README.md

   Run `terraform init` to initialize configuration and configure Terraform to use the S3 backend.

 - ### Create CloudWatch Alarms for Monitoring:

+- ensure that cloudwatch metrics and logs are enabled into bucket settings.

-- Define CloudWatch alarms using terraform to monitor specific metrics. `create an alarm for high CPU utilization`
+- Define CloudWatch alarms using terraform to monitor metrics of s3 bucket.

+- create backend terraform file to define cloudwatch service

  ```bash